 Interface Design implications

 The content manipulation methods and associated experiences are expanding and diversifying.
 Hence, the potential need for interface design is becoming more and more incredible.
 The web will be accessed in future in more complex and diverse ways.
 Leap Motion and Kinect gesture control interfaces, SIRI and Pebble watch are some of the latest access points that designers need to think through and understand beyond the swipes and clicks to create the users, the experiences that can exceed the traditional point and click paradigms of what is used today.

 The transformational change

 The web is undergoing a transformational change very fast.
 Screens are now the most dominant form of interaction with the contents.
 New devices and platforms are changing the way we reach the web.
-Designs (which is story-driven), visceral interactions, and page-less architecture has to be tailored for various devices, as the web continues to evolve.
-It is very much essential to develop new standards and breakthrough thinking to equip ourselves with the fast changing web world.
+Designs (which is story-driven), visceral interactions, and pageless architecture have to be tailored for various devices, as the web continues to evolve.
+It is very much essential to develop new standards and breakthrough thinking to equip ourselves with the fast-changing web world.